List of Playboy Playmates of 1967: April

 Eurasian, being a mixture of Chinese, Scottish, Spanish, Australian, Filipino and Irish.
 She was Playboy magazine's Playmate of the Month for its April 1967 issue.
 Her centerfold was photographed by Mario Casilli and Gene Trindl.

 Wong worked as a Bunny at the Los Angeles Playboy Club, and later became an artist specializing in body casting and sculptural portraiture.

 She appeared in one film, The Witchmaker (1969), playing the role of "Fong Qual".
 Her film credit, Gwen Lipscomb, was the result of her first marriage.

 May

-Anne Randall (born Barbara Burrus; September 23, 1944) is an American model and actress.
+Anne Randall (born Barbara Ann Burrus on September 23, 1944) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its May 1967 issue.

 Her centerfold was photographed by Mario Casilli.

 June

-Joey Gibson (born August 11, 1945) was Playboy magazine's Playmate of the Month for its June 1967 issue.
+Joey Gibson (born Nancy Virginia Cole on August 11, 1945) was Playboy magazine's Playmate of the Month for its June 1967 issue.

 Her centerfold was photographed by Peter Gowland.

 July

 Heather Ryan (born March 18, 1947) was Playboy magazine's Playmate of the Month for its July 1967 issue.
 Her centerfold was photographed by William Figge and Ed DeLong.

 Ryan went on to become a wildlife biologist.
 She writes about scientific topics and leads ecotours.